ozgurkalan/stats4ML/README.md

 # STATS101
-My statistics notes.
+My notes in Jupyter Notebooks for statistics, probability, and plotting applied with major python libraries as an introduction to machine learning.

-Warning: work in progress
+:warning: work in progress

-Includes probability, math, plotting, machine learning goodies

 ## Environment
 * [Numpy](https://numpy.org/)